Brandon Carr

 OverviewAI-generated summary

-Brandon Carr studies the prevalence of tick-borne pathogens in Arkansas.
-His recent publication investigates Ehrlichia and Anaplasma species in ticks collected from cattle and deer within the state.
-Carr has collaborated with researchers from the Arkansas Agricultural Experiment Station and the University of Arkansas at Fayetteville, including Emily G McDermott, Elizabeth Parish Smith, Kelly Loftin, and Cierra Briggs, on shared publications.
-His work contributes to understanding the distribution of these pathogens in local wildlife and livestock populations.
+Brandon Carr's research focuses on the prevalence of tick-borne pathogens in Arkansas.
+His work has investigated the presence of Ehrlichia and Anaplasma species in ticks collected from cattle and deer within the state.
+This research contributes to understanding the distribution and potential impact of these microorganisms on animal health in Arkansas.
+Carr has published two scholarly articles and has accumulated four citations, with an h-index of 2.
+He collaborates with researchers at the University of Arkansas at Fayetteville, including Emily G McDermott, Elizabeth Parish Smith, Kelly Loftin, and Cierra Briggs.

 Metrics